 Conversely, our analysis found Flintshire and Denbighshire to have the lowest average rate of impurities in water quality tests.
 With the average reading just 4.55% of legal limits, followed by Shropshire and Powys (5.5%).

 “Ensuring water is safe, treated and clean of potential contaminants is no easy feat, with many variables based on geography, land usage and even the actions and infrastructure of our ancestors having an impact on how our water reaches us today.”

-“Our research highlights just how different the water compositions across much of England and parts of Wales are, with one of the biggest surprises being the relatively high (although safe) levels of lead in South London and West Sussex compared to the other areas analysed.”
+“Our research highlights just how different the water compositions and across much of England and parts of Wales are, with one of the biggest surprises being the (although safe) levels of lead in South London and West Sussex compared to the other areas analysed.”

-Measurements were taken from the most recent 2020 water quality reports from each water authority analysed and their subsequent areas and regions of coverage.
-Where counties and water authorities cross over, an average (central postcode) is used to provide an estimation for that county.
+Data was taken from the most recent (2020) water quality reports for each water authority analysed and their subsequent areas and regions of coverage.
+Where counties and water authorities crossed over, an average (central postcode) was used to provide an average estimation for that area.

 Elements and contaminants analysed were chosen due to their prevalence, impact on water taste and flavour, and potential health impacts.

 We thank Brian Campbell for his assistance and help in the production of this piece.
 Brian Campbell is the founder of WaterFilterGuru.com, where he blogs about all things water quality.
 His passion for helping people get access to clean, safe water flows through the expert industry coverage he provides.